lma000/lma000/README.md

-M.S.
-Computational Biology student at Weill Cornell Medicine in Dr. Jonathan Victor's lab.
-B.S.
+PhD student in Neuroengineering at Johns Hopkins University B.S.
 Mathematics from William & Mary, 2022.
 My research focuses on mathematical analyses of neural activity using two primary approaches;